 Susan W. Kahan is a Licensed Professional Clinical Counselor.
 Combining a holistic approach with classic counseling techniques and tools, Susan works with her clients to treat their minds, bodies and spirits as she leads them on a journey of positive change and self-development.
 Susan’s early work included working with women to help them overcome and manage the stressful internal and external factors in their lives.
 Building on this earlier work, Susan has progressed to counseling individuals and couples in the areas of grief, stress management, wellness, depression, anxiety and self-esteem.
 Additionally, Susan is a certified sports counselor registered with the National Institute of Sports Counseling.
 She works with athletes and their parents, as well as coaches, on motivation, goal setting and relaxation.
 Implementing her unique tripartite approach for treating the mind, body and spirit, Susan helps athletes to realize their true potential by educating them on the mental skills needed in training and competition.
 Susan earned her Bachelor of Arts in Psychology at Cleveland State University in 1998 and her Masters Degree Community Counseling at John Carroll University.

 Therapy Dogs have been known to make it easier for clients to open-up and become more relaxed.
 Their unconditional love can help clients through the therapy process by adding additional support.
-Mutual interaction and affection such as petting or cuddling with our therapy dogs enhances the counseling experience here at Family Behavioral Health Services, LLC.
-We have two therapy dogs.
-Maggie is a 4 year old Cavachon.
+Mutual interaction and affection such as petting or cuddling with our therapy dog enhances the counseling experience here at Family Behavioral Health Services, LLC.
+Maggie is a 8 year old Cavachon.
 Our dogs help give the practice more of the comfort of home.

 Kathleen C. Toohig, MA, L.P.C.C.